 What We Don’t Like

-- Transmitter signal gets interference from dense metal objects easily.
-Signal at edge can be spotty for some houses and setups
+- The transmitter signal gets interference from dense metal objects quickly.
+The signal at edge can be spotty for some houses and setups

 - Signal makes a large circular sphere – does not work well for long rectangular yards.